Review of drought-tolerant corn hybrids: Yield benefits

 The information below is intended to provide some guidance to farmers, consultants, and agronomists in making the right decision for selecting corn hybrids.
 In addition, we hope to develop a better understanding of the kinds of environments in which DT hybrids could be most likely to result in a yield benefit.
 These hybrids are generally targeted for water-limited environments in the Western Great Plains.

-Our research compared DT hybrids from diverse companies with a standard non-DT counterpart of similar maturity.
+This research compared DT hybrids from diverse companies with a standard non-DT counterpart of similar maturity.
 The tests also evaluated the yield response to varying plant population and irrigation levels.

 At the plant scale, our analysis did not reveal any change in the plant response to plant population between DT and non-DT hybrids.
 This indicates no need to change plant population when using DT hybrids.